 Soups are a staple in my menu plan.
-It might sound boring, but if you eat by the season, it is not.
+It might sound boring, but it is not if you eat by the season.
 Soup day is my favorite because none of my four kids complains at the dinner table.
-They all sip it with joy, especially if accompanied by a quiche.
+Instead, they all sip it joyfully, especially if accompanied by a quiche.
 The following soup is a spring favorite, where you get to use fennel and potatoes.
 It is rich and creamy with the herbal aroma of the fennel.

 What you need to make this soup